 Informational Guide for the Mathematics Portfolio Appeals Process

-Each of the content areas encompasses knowledge and skills articulated in the New Jersey Student Learning Standards for Mathematics (NJSLS-M).
+Each of the conceptual areas encompasses knowledge and skills articulated in the New Jersey Student Learning Standards for Mathematics (NJSLS-M).
 Through the portfolio appeals process, evidence is gathered of a student’s ability to demonstrate the mathematical practices through reasoning and modeling within the high school content areas.

 The appeals process must provide evidence from two mathematical practice categories as follows: